-She has completed numerous commissions and projects and been part of many community charity events raising many thousands of pounds for the RINL, Cancer research and many local charities.
+She has completed numerous commissions and projects and been part of many community charity events raising many thousands of pounds for the RNLI, Cancer research and many local charities through her work.

 Serena won the creative category for 'Woman of the Year' award from the Princes Youth Business Trust and then became the overall National winner.

-Her gallery was voted number one best coastal gallery by Coast magazine.
+Her gallery has been voted number one best coastal gallery by Coast magazine.

 Her work is sold to customers from all around the world.

-Her paintings have been described by her customers as joyful, original, bold, vibrant, inspiring and optimistic.
+Her paintings have been described by her customers as original, bold, vibrant, inspiring and joyful.